cadesalaberry/SimpleFS/README.md

 I tried to keep the api file clean by using a second h file **sfs_util.h** in which I stored sfs related functions.

+# How to Run

+To run the tester, you can just execute the bash file **test.sh**.

+	./test.sh

+If you have some experience with **gdb**, you can also use the following command to debug the program.

+	./test.sh debug

 # Sample Output

 	Compiling...